 Can I use AI to help me write dialogue in a script?

-Dialogue is what brings scripts to life, and writers must take the time to craft realistic, natural conversations between characters.
+Dialogue is what brings scripts to life, and writers must take the time to write natural conversations between characters.

-By moving the plot along, developing characters through their words, and staying true to each character’s voice, good dialogue can add depth and richness to any script!
+By moving the plot along, developing characters through their words, and staying true to each character’s voice, good dialogue will add depth and richness to any script!

-Looking for more information on creating a great script or story?
-Check out these articles:
+Want to write a great script or story?
+Check out these other helpful articles: